alancaptcha/php/README.md

 ]
 ```

-To validate the solutions for a challenge JWT you can need to provide your private apiKey, the challenge JWT and the solutions array:
+To validate the solutions for a challenge JWT you need to provide your private apiKey, the challenge JWT and the solutions array:

 ```php
 $api = new \AlanCaptcha\Php\AlanApi();